Andrey-2185/rsschool-cv-2/cv.md

 - Hi!
 I have a great desire to move towards fullstack JavaScript development.
 - My priorities are learning: JavaScript, Node.js, React.js, Vue.js, Typescript.
 - I want to participate in team development using Git, learn the component approach to development.

 > The first "Hello, World!"
 I wrote at 49 years old.
 I have passed the initial level of web development, I have a little experience of commercial work on freelance.
-Now I am 51 and I want to study at Rs-Shool.
+Now I am 51 and I want to study at RS School.
 This proves my learning ability, efficiency and determination.

 #